x-axis/heiswayi.github.io/_posts/2015-10-16-manually-install-apache-php-mysql-composer-on-windows.md

 ---
 layout: post
-title: Set Up Your Own Fully Functional WAMP Server On Windows
+title: Manually Install Apache, PHP, MySQL Server and Composer on Windows
-description: Tutorial on how to manually install Apache, PHP, MySQL and Composer on Windows.
+description: Tutorial on making your own fully functional WAMP server on Windows.
 keywords: manual install, apache, php, mysql, composer, wamp server
 ---

-Ok, this tutorial is going to be a straightforward tutorial.
-What I'm going to show here is a simple tutorial on **how to manually install Apache, PHP, MySQL and Composer on your Windows PC**.
-This will be your own WAMP server **without** using any ready-to-use packages like WAMPServer, XAMPP and whatnot.
-And I'm using **Windows 10 Pro 64-bit** as for your information.
+Instead of using any ready-to-use packages like WampServer, XAMPP and whatnot, you can make your own fully functional WAMP server.
+So, this tutorial is about **how you can manually install Apache, PHP, MySQL server and Composer on your Windows PC**.
+As for your information, when writing this I'm currently using **Windows 10 Pro 64-bit**.
+So, this tutorial is based on it.
+Let's start!

 ## Apache